serverdensity/sd-agent-core-plugins/process/README.md

 **Note**: Some metrics are not available on Linux or OSX:

 * Process I/O metrics aren't available on Linux or OSX since the files that the agent must read (/proc//io) are only readable by the process's owner.
-For more information, [read the Agent FAQ](https://docs.datadoghq.com/agent/faq/why-don-t-i-see-the-system-processes-open-file-descriptors-metric)
+F
 * `system.cpu.iowait` is not available on windows

 See [metadata.csv](metadata.csv) for a list of metrics provided by this check.